 25% allocation to iShares Euro Credit Bond Index Fund

-Tuleva pension fund fees will always remain among the lowest in Estonia
+Tuleva’s pension fund fees will always be among the most favourable in Estonia

-Essentially, the total expense ratio reflects the reduction in our pension fund’s return compared to the return on the indexes we track (after tax).
-The lower the total expense ratio, the greater the advantage for our investors in growing their wealth.
+Essentially, the total expense ratio shows how much lower the return of our pension funds is compared to the returns of the indexes we follow, after taxes.
+The lower the total expense ratio, the bigger the advantage our investors have in growing their wealth.

-Put simply, the lower the cost, the higher your pension.
+Put simply: the lower the cost, the higher the pension.

-Following the launch of the Tuleva pension funds in 2017, the Estonian state compelled other pension funds to substantially reduce their fees.
-Even after this, the expenses of the Tuleva equity fund remain nearly three times lower than those of larger equity pension funds like LHV L and XL, SEB Progressive and Energetic, and Luminor A and A Plus pension funds.
-(4)
+Since the launch of Tuleva’s pillar II funds in 2017, the state has pushed other pension funds to significantly lower their fees too.
+Even so, the costs of Tuleva’s stock fund are still at least three times lower than those of some larger pension funds investing in stocks, such as LHV L and XL (now called LHV Ettevõtlik and LHV Julge), SEB 55+ and 60+, and Luminor 16–50 and 50–56 pension funds (5).

 (644 5100)

-(1) If you were born before 1983, you had until October 2010 to choose whether or not to save in the second pillar.
+(1) If you were born before 1983, you had until October 2010 to choose whether to join pillar II.

-(2) According to S&P, 91% of US equity funds have underperformed the index over the past decade.
-You can also access S&P’s more detailed report with comparative data on euro-denominated funds.
+(3) According to S&P, 91% of US equity funds underperformed the index over the past decade.

-Starting from 1 September 2022, we have adopted the principles of sustainable and responsible investment, excluding companies that do not meet our criteria from our portfolio.
-Apart from this change, there have been no other modifications.
+On 1 September 2022, we adopted the principles for sustainable and responsible investment, excluding companies that don’t meet the criteria from our portfolio.
+Everything else stays the same.
 Read more here.